 In 2019, SAVE-a-HEART: Enhancing Public Access Defibrillation (E-PAD) in Nigeria Project kicked off, with the goal to: Improve Quality of Life and enhance Population Health through a fit for purpose Medical Emergency Response.

-Want to be a part of this project as a partner or volunteer?
+Want to be a part of this project as a sponsor, partner or volunteer?